 Amy Otteman Nursing Education Fund

-The Amy Otteman Nursing Education Fund was created in honor of a beloved daughter, sister, and friend to many.
+The Amy Otteman Nursing Education Fund was created in honor of a beloved daughter, sister, and friend.
 Amy was a high school scholar athlete, and achieved her lifelong goal of becoming a registered nurse.
 Amy was an oncology nurse and cared deeply for her patients and their family members.
-This fund was created to support the educational endeavors of patient care givers like her.

 Amy unexpectedly left this life in 1995 as the result of a massive cerebral hemorrhage.
 She was 24 years old.
 When her family made the decision to donate her organs through the Gift of Life in Michigan, they also discussed doing something else in Amy’s memory to benefit others.
 Just months later, the inaugural Amy Ottemen Memorial Classic (AOMC) charity golf outing was hosted.

 “We knew this was what Amy would have wanted,” said Suzi Tengen, Amy’s Mom.
 “Her brothers Jim and Tim, along with my brother David, came up with the golf classic idea.
 The event has been a healing vehicle for our family.
 Amy was a giver and the golf outing has been the right way to honor her memory.”

 The first year, the family raised $5,000 which was donated to Bronson Memorial Hospital (where Amy had worked) and Central Michigan Community Hospital (CMCH).
 The family decided to continue the outing with a goal of raising $50,000 for charity purposes.
 In a few short years the Ottemans met that goal and the memorial classic continued.
 Other milestone years and charity amounts came and went.
 “We had many opportunities to draw the event to a close,” said Amy’s brother and Tournament Director Tim Otteman.
 “But the community just wouldn’t let us quit!”